Timothy

 "There are people that have found a divine path to suit them, people that are preoccupied by other things...
 And then there are the lost ones, the ones that still hunger for something they have never experienced."

 The memory stopped me in my tracks.
-And for the first time in over a year, I let myself feel the bang of loss.
+And for the first time in over a year, I let myself feel the loss.
 Blizzard had been...
-He hadn't been really like a father or a friend either.
+He hadn't really been like a father or a friend even.
 Maybe more like a big brother I respected greatly but with whom I could talk.
 Someone that had had time for just me.

 I had met him at the start of high-school, when my father had temporarily moved to France for his work and the big house had been left for just Mimosa and me.
 I had been forced to learn to cook then.